GIGABOOST.AI

 Why Is Finding an Investor Thesis Match Harder Than It Looks?

-Most founders believe that if they search for "Fintech Investors," they've done their research.
-In 2026, that's the equivalent of trying to find a needle in a haystack while wearing a blindfold.
+Searching for "Fintech Investors" in 2026 is the equivalent of trying to find a needle in a haystack while wearing a blindfold — what you need is the micro-thesis, not the macro-label.
 An investor might like Fintech, but they may only invest in B2B cross-border payments companies using a specific regulatory wrapper.
 If you don't hit that specific sub-vertical, you are dead on arrival.

 Furthermore, "thesis decay" is real.
 A partner who was bullish on Generative AI last year might be "sector-full" today.
 When you pitch them, you aren't fighting their lack of interest; you are fighting their portfolio construction.
 VCs have a fiduciary duty to diversify.
 If they already have a winning horse in your category, they cannot, by law or mandate, bet on you.
 You need to know their current "velocity" — not just who they say they are, but who they have actually funded in the last 90 days.